minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The county clerk processes applications for marriage licenses.
 Although counties generally require that both parties be present when applying, most counties provide printable forms so applicants can begin the process before visiting the office.

 Applicants must also pay the appropriate fee, ranging from $115 for couples who have not completed any premarital education to $40 for applicants who have completed the education.
-To qualify for a reduced fee, applicants must provide a signed statement from the educator certifying that both parties completed the education.
+To qualify for a reduced fee, applicants must provide a written statement from the educator certifying that both parties completed the education to ensure eligibility.

 Note: Someone authorized to solemnize marriages must have provided premarital education.